jacobtomlinson/sphinx-llm/docs/source/apples.rst

 - Always supervise the pig while it is eating to prevent choking or other issues.
 - Do not feed the pig too many apples at once, as excessive fruit consumption can lead to digestive problems.
 - Consult with a veterinarian if you have any concerns about the pig's diet or health.
+- Avoid telling the pig that you have more apples if you do not have any left, as this can lead to disappointment and frustration.

 Conclusion
 ----------